Litter Prevention and Community Beautification

 - Place all the trash and litter from your clean-up in one spot for Metro Beautification to pickup

-Adopt a Street and help Keep Nashville Beautiful all year!
+Adopt-A-Street and help Keep Nashville Beautiful year-round!

-$11,000,000.
+$15,000,000.
 Yes, you read those zeros right.
-That's $11 million tax payer dollars our state spends picking up the trash Tennesseans throw down on the ground.
+That's $15 million tax payer dollars our state spends picking up the trash Tennesseans throw down on the ground.
 That doesn't even count what your city pays to pick up litter in the incorporated areas.

 The Tennessee Litter Law is designed to help reduce some of that trash.
 Smaller amounts of litter will be punished by a $50 fine, while larger fines are reserved for larger amounts.
 Offenders can mail in the payment to the county clerk or plead not guilty and face the officer in court.
 If the judge finds the offender guilty, the person must pay the $50 and court costs.
 It is hoped that this new law will encourage more enforcement, since the fines are more appropriate for the offenses, and in most cases the officer and the offender will not have to go to court.
-You can read the entire litter law.